ALinrunrun/STRIKE/README.md

 ## Model Fine-tuning and Evaluation
 We fine-tune the pre-trained model on the dataset of the target task to achieve better performance, and save the resulting checkpoint at `./saved_models/checkpoint-best-f1/model.bin`.
-This produces the CodeBERT model fine-tuned for the Clone Detection task, and all model files can be downloaded from the provided[model bin url](https://xx).
+This produces the CodeBERT model fine-tuned for the Clone Detection task.

 ### Fine-tuning